OpenOrienteering/mapper/INSTALL.md

 ```

 When not using Qt Creator, open a terminal, and create a build directory, e.g.
-as subdirectory build in the project's root directory, and change to that directory.
+as subdirectory `build` in the source directory, and change to that directory.
 From the build directory, configure and build like this:

 ```
-cmake PATH/TO/MAPPER_ROOT_DIR
+cmake PATH/TO/SOURCE_DIR
 ```

 When building on openSUSE, you may want to add -DMapper_BUILD_CLIPPER=1.
 This